-Please see our separate COVID-19 tab for general information, how you can help us, medication advice and help & support for our patients.
-Please let us know if there is anything else we can add to our website to help during these difficult times.
+Please see our separate COVID-19 pages for general information, accessibility, information about children, community support, help and support for our patients, how you can help us, medication advice and wellbeing & mental health support.
+Please let us know if there is anything else we can add to our website to help our patients during these difficult times.
+We are here to help you as always.

 The MiDOS tool which is the part on the website which says 'Enter your location to find NHS services near you:' is a comprehensive local directory of services and kept up to date.
 It may save you coming to the surgery.
 If this does not work please wait a couple of minutes and try again pressing F5 to refresh the screen.
 The Coronavirus means many changes are required on a daily basis to pharmacies opening hours.